-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- Χ seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2018.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Not

+Submitted Used

-C8A SAT or ACT Χ
+C8A SAT or ACT X

 C8A ACT only X

 C8A SAT only X

-SAT and SAT Subject Tests or ACT Х
+C8A SAT and SAT Subject Tests or

+ACT X

 C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-yea r, degree-seeking applicants for Fall 2020, please indicate which ONE of the following a pplies: (regardless of whether the writing score will be used in the admissions process): C8B ACT with writing required

-admissions process). .

 C8B ACT with writing required

 C8B ACT with writing recommended X

 C8B ACT with or without writing accepted

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8B SAT with Essay component required

-C8B SAT with Essay component recommended

-C8B SAT with or without Essay component accepted X
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-yea r, degree-seeking for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process: C8B SAT with Essay component required C8B SAT with Essay component recommended C8B SAT with or without Essay component accepted X

 C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-3 CAR A COM

 C8C SAT essay ACT essay

 C8C For admission

 C8C For placement

 C8C For advising

 C8C In place of an application essay

 C8C

 As a validity check on the application essay

-No college policy as of now X X
+C8C No college policy as of now Χ X

-C8C Not using essay component
+Not using essay component

-C8D In addition, does your institution use applicants' test scores for academic advising?
+C8D In addition, does your institution use applicants' te st scores for acade emic advising?

-C8D Yes No X
+C8D Yes No

+· X

-C8E Latest date by which SAT or ACT scores must be received for fall- Rolling Date C8E Latest date by which SAT Subject Test scores must be received for N/A fall-term admission IN/A
+C8E Latest date by which SAT or ACT scores must be received for fall- Rolling Date C8E Latest date by which SAT Subject Test scores must be received for NI/A fall-term admission N/A

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

-C8F Applicants without SAT scores, may enroll as non-degree students and be admitted to degree-seeking status after completing 12 credits in at least two subject areas with a 2.0 GPA.
-Students within Lancaster county are able to apply without submitting SAT scores if they have above a 3.75 GPA

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F Applicants without SAT scores, may enroll as non-degree students and be admitted to degree-seeking status after completing 12 credits in at least two subject areas with a 2.0 GPA.
+Students within Lancaster county are able to apply without submitting SAT scores if they have above a 3.75 GPA C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+· · · · · · · · · · · · · · · · · · ·

 C8G SAT

-C8G
+C8G ACT

 C8G SAT Subject Tests

-C8G AP Χ
+C8G AP X

 C8G CLEP

-C8G Institutional Exam Χ
+C8G Institutional Exam X

 C8G State Exam (specify):